Texas Tech overwhelms Montana State 97-62 in NCAA 1st round | News Channel 3-12

 AP Sports Writer

 SAN DIEGO (AP) — Terrence Shannon Jr. scored 20 points and set a dominating tone in the opening minutes for Texas Tech, which overwhelmed Montana State 97-62 in the first round of the NCAA Tournament.
 The Red Raiders had one of the best-shooting games in the first round since the tournament expanded to 64 teams in 1985.
 Bryson Williams also scored 20 points for Texas Tech, which shot 66.7% from the field, including making 12 of 20 3-pointers.
-At one point the Red Raiders were trending toward breaking Syracuse’s record of 67.9% set against Southern Illinois in 1995.
-Texas Tech settled for a tie for fourth.
 Xavier Bishop led Montana State with 12 points.
+Texas Tech will play 11th-seeded Notre Dame in the second round.